Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 When the characters are led to the scene of the escape, read:

-The elf asks the characters their business, and introduces herself as [Yinra Emberwind](https://www.dndbeyond.com/monsters/yinra-emberwind) (see her stat block later in the adventure), a bounty hunter who heard the commotion from the Idleworks Shelf.
+The [[Elves|elf]] asks the characters their business, and introduces herself as [Yinra Emberwind](https://www.dndbeyond.com/monsters/yinra-emberwind) (see her stat block later in the adventure), a bounty hunter who heard the commotion from the Idleworks Shelf.
 She brags about having already finished her work here, and wishes the characters good luck in finding Sken before she does.
 The characters can attempt to barter for the paper Yinra recovered, which she relinquishes for 50 gp in coins or other treasure.
 A character who wants to steal the paper from Yinra while she’s engaged in conversation must succeed on a DC 18 Dexterity ([Sleight of Hand](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#SleightofHand)) check.
 On a failure, Yinra grabs the would-be thief’s hand and laughs at them before leaving.

 If the characters procure the charred paper, they appear to be fragments of a damaged note written in clear handwriting.
 (Show the players [handout A](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#HandoutABurnedLetterFragment "Handout A").)